piaoransk/piaoransk.github.io/_posts/2017-07-09-Multiples of 3 and 5.md

 Find the sum of all the multiples of 3 or 5 below 1000.

 ## Answer1:
-###  Find the sum of all the multiples of 3 or 5 below 1000.

 As you have solved this problem we do not have to explain that all numbers divisible by 3 and/or by 5 should be counted.